Did you know that 85% of the jobs that’ll exist in 2030 haven’t been invented yet?

 Conducting such programs also gives your company a chance to evaluate employees constantly and monitor their progress as well as the success of the development methods.
 Additionally, the company’s attitude towards reviewing and utilizing existing talent will take a more proactive turn.

 Plus, if you discuss their development needs and goals with them on a regular basis, that will lead to even more engagement.
-Gallup found that managers who’ve had conversations with their employees within the last 6 months about their goals are 2.8x more likely to be engaged.
+Gallup found that employees who’ve had conversations with their managers within the last six months about their goals are 2.8x more likely to be engaged.

 Employee development can cover various areas that are categorized under two main types: professional development and career development.